harshraj211/StockFlow/design-qa.md

 - Dashboard New challan opens the creation form directly; cancel returns to `/challans`.
 - Mobile navigation opens correctly, hides unavailable Sales modules, and the page has no viewport-level horizontal overflow.
 - The mobile exception ledger reflows into readable action rows.
+- Activity rows use the available content width on desktop, keep actor metadata aligned, and stack into a single readable column on mobile.
+- Activity mobile check at 390 x 844: 0 px viewport overflow; titles, details, actor, and timestamp remain visible.
 - Browser console check: no errors or warnings.
 - Production frontend build: passed.